Shatter the puff pastry to spoon up creamy chicken and vegetable bites.

 Like a soft blanket.
 Or a flickering fire.
 Or the scent of cooking.

-Like cookies fresh from the oven, or bubbling chili, or a baking chicken pot pie.
+Like cookies fresh from the oven, or simmering old fashioned beef stroganoff, or a baking chicken pot pie.
 But even the biggest bubble bath ever, doesn’t take the sting out of 2020.

 Homemade Chicken Pot Pie

 Probably more than ever, we’re craving comfort.
 We want to look at, laugh with, and talk to people.
 We want people around the table.